-Accumulated unpaid compensation for termination leave pay as of June 30, 2022 has been computed and recorded in the financial statements as a long-term liability as the liability is expected to be liquidated from future financial resources.
-At present, eligible School District employees are entitled to a termination leave payment based on their unused absence days at current pay rate and eligible teachers and certain administrators are entitled to supplemental retirement stipends according to guidelines set forth by the School District.
-As of June 30, 2022, the accumulated liability (expected to be financed by general fund resources) amounted to \$1,373,206.
+Accumulated unpaid compensation for termination leave pay as of June 30, 2023 has been computed and recorded in the financial statements as a long-term liability as the liability is expected to be liquidated from future financial resources.
+At present, eligible School employees are entitled to a termination leave payment based on their unused absence days at current pay rate and eligible teachers and certain administrators are entitled to supplemental retirement stipends according to guidelines set forth by the School.
+As of June 30, 2023, the accumulated liability (expected to be financed by general fund resources) amounted to \$1,500,452.
+Notes to the Financial Statements